How it works

 Frequently asked questions

-How much does it cost to store luggage storage near Kensington?
+How much does it cost to store luggage near Kensington?

 The price for luggage storage near Kensington is just £5/bag for the entire day.